adamclarkuk/Justin-s-Code/README.md

 # My C# Code collection
-Game:
 The game is a w.i.p RPG.

-AreaCalculator:
-This does what the title says, and is now doing perimeter as well.
+The AreaCalculator does what the title says, and is now doing perimeter as well.